Learn what skills you need to get hired as a UX designer and how to get them.

 To find out, we reviewed UX designer job listings on LinkedIn to find the skills most frequently included in job descriptions (as of April 2021).
 Amazon, Apple, Microsoft, Peloton, IBM, Playstation, Tesla, Adobe, and Visa are among the companies hiring for these skills.

-UX designers use a combination of technical skills and soft skills in their design work.
+UX designers use a combination of technical skills and workplace skills in their design work.
 Some of these skills are specific to the world of UI/UX, while others are more general.
 Chances are you already have skills that will transfer into a new career in UX design.

 A huge part of the product development process is envisioning what a product will look like.
 Depending on the stage of development, you might do this by creating wireframes, low or high-fidelity prototypes, mockups, or user flows.
 Let’s define these terms.